Nigel – Early Years

 Nigel lost that year – but won the seat back in 1992 with a majority of 6,542.
 In 1997 he increased his majority to 6,640 and nearly doubled it to 11,238 in 2001.
 His majority increased again in 2005 to 14,171.
 There was a significant boundary change to the Ribble Valley constituency in the 2010 General Election but Nigel increased his majority once more to 14,769.

-Nigel was a member of the all party groups dealing with music, tourism, manufacturing, drugs misuse and space group.
+Nigel is a member of the all party groups dealing with music, tourism, brexpats, manufacturing, drugs misuse and space.
 His interests also cover small businesses, defence, agriculture, telecommunications and IT.
-He has served on the Welsh Affairs Select Committee, the Trade and Industry Select Committee, the Culture, Media and Sport Select Committee and the International Development Select Committee.
+He has served on the Welsh Affairs Select Committee, the Trade and Select Committee, the Culture, Media and Sport Select Committee and the International Development Select Committee.

 Nigel in Government